When it comes to working in cold conditions, no one likes it – including your skid steers.

 As with any automobile, engine coolant — or antifreeze — is also an important wintertime fluid for compact equipment that should be tested according to manufacturer’s specifications prior to the weather turning chilly.

 Not only can improper oils and coolants cause maintenance problems in the winter, but so can using the wrong fuel.
-While it’s typically not required to use anything other than normal No. 2 grade diesel fuel, government operations in far northern regions may want to consider an alternative diesel fuel.
+While it’s typically not required to use anything other than normal No. 2 grade diesel fuel, operations in far northern regions may want to consider an alternative diesel fuel.
 In extreme cold weather conditions, diesel fuel can gel.

 Treat attachments equal

 A skid-steer’s attachments are the tools that deliver the versatility needed to remove snow and ice from sidewalks, parking lots and trails.
 Attachments such as snow blades, snowblowers, angle brooms and spreaders are some of the most popular and hardest-working tools in the winter months, and deserve the same attention as the machine itself.